Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Results and Analysis

 \section{Results and Analysis}

-In Fig.~\ref{fig:2pluscapture}, the EFT/EFT$_\star$ Lynn LO curve was generated by constraining the wave function renormalization constant $\mathcal Z^{(^5P_2)}$ from the thermal capture data~\cite{Lynn:1991}.
-We use the zed-parameterization.
-The fitted effective momentum $r_1^{(^5P_2)}$ value is in Table~\ref{table:Li8Table}.
+In Fig.~\ref{fig:2pluscapture}, the \EFTg/EFT$_\star$ Lynn LO curve was generated by constraining the wave function renormalization constant $\mathcal Z^{(^5P_2)}$ from the thermal capture data~\cite{Lynn:1991}.
+The corresponding effective momentum $r_1^{(^5P_2)}$ value from Eq.~(\ref{eq:Zphi}) is in Table~\ref{table:Li8Table}.
 We took $a_0^{(2)}=\SI{-3.63+-0.05}{\femto\meter}$~\cite{Koester:1983}.
-At NLO, the wave function renormalization $\mathcal Z^{(^3P_2)}$ was constrained by the ratio of the ANCs $C_{1,^3P_2}^2/C_{1,^5P_2}^2=\SI{0.228+-0.042}{\femto\meter^{-1}}$\cite{Trache:2003ir}, and then $\mathcal Z^{(^5P_2)}$ was fitted to thermal capture data.
-This is the curve labeled EFT/EFT$_\star$ Lynn-ANC NLO in Fig.~\ref{fig:2pluscapture}.
-As discussed earlier, see Fig.~\ref{fig:Contours}, it is important to independently constrain the wave function renormalization constants in the $S=2$ and $S=1$ channels since the capture data and the branching ratio are not sufficient.
-We see a large change in the $r_1^{(^5P_2)}$ value at NLO as expected in the zed-parameterization, see Table~\ref{table:Li8Table}. $\mathcal Z^{(^3P_2)}$ can be expressed in terms of a single effective momentum in EFT but in EFT$_\star$ it depends on three effective momenta.
+At NLO, the wave function renormalization $\mathcal Z^{(^3P_2)}$ was constrained by the ratio of the ANCs $C_{1,^3P_2}^2/C_{1,^5P_2}^2=\num{0.228+-0.042}$~\cite{Trache:2003ir}, and then $\mathcal Z^{(^5P_2)}$ was fitted to thermal capture data.
+This is the curve labeled \EFTg/EFT$_\star$ Lynn-ANC NLO in Fig.~\ref{fig:2pluscapture}.
+As discussed earlier, see Fig.~\ref{fig:Contours}, it is important to independently constrain the wave function renormalization constants in the $S=2$ and $S=1$ channels since the capture data and the branching ratio are not sufficient. $\mathcal Z^{(^3P_2)}$ can be expressed in terms of a single effective momentum in \EFTg ~but in EFT$_\star$ it depends on three effective momenta.
 As mentioned earlier, we do not attempt to write $\mathcal Z^{(^3P_2)}$ in terms of these effective momenta.
 The LO and NLO curves and the error bands, from errors in the input parameters only, overlap.
 This is primarily a consequence of constraining both the LO and NLO results to the same thermal capture data.
-As alternative fitting procedure one determines the unknown couplings from just the ANCs, like the last two rows of Table~\ref{table:Li8Table}.
 The errors in Fig.~\ref{fig:2pluscapture} were propagated in quadrature from the errors in the input parameters.

-In the bottom panel of Fig.~\ref{fig:2pluscapture}, we show only the error associated with varying the $s$-wave effective range $r_0^{(2)}\sim 1/\Lambda$ in the $^5S_2$ channel in the range \SIrange{-5}{5}{\femto\meter}. $r_0^{(2)}$ has a noticeable impact on the capture cross section only at larger momenta where precision data is lacking, and also happens to be in a momentum range where the $3^+$ resonance contribution is significant.
+In the bottom panel of Fig.~\ref{fig:2pluscapture}, we show only the error associated with varying the $^5S_2$ channel effective range $r_0^{(2)}\sim 1/\Lambda$ between \SIrange{-5}{5}{\femto\meter}. $r_0^{(2)}$ has a noticeable impact on the capture cross section only at larger momenta where precision data is lacking, and also happens to be in a momentum range where the $3^+$ resonance contribution is significant.
 The resonance contribution can be added in EFT as discussed earlier~\cite{Fernando:2011ts}.
 In this work we only include the non-resonant contribution.